Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Apps do not directly talk to the hardware.
 Instead, the underlying OS has to process the audio and video and pass it to the App.
 Of course, the OS is also doing all the other things it needs to do, such as updating the display, checking your e-mail or handshaking with a cell tower.

 Modern handsets process the video and audio they capture.
 They are, after all, trying to give the best image and sound they can.
-Some of this processing happens in the firmware inside dedicated hardware, and some in the operating system.
+This processing happens inside dedicated hardware and in the operating system.

 All of these things can introduce non-deterministic errors.
-So for every handset model and OS combination, you must determine a fudge (or correction) factor to offset the errors introduced by taking the measurements.
-The App provider may provide this correction factor, or you have to do that before you can take measurements.
+So, for every handset model and OS combination, you must determine a fudge (or correction) factor to offset the errors introduced by taking the measurements for that specific combination.
+The App provider may provide this correction factor, or you must do that before taking measurements.
+If they do not, you must determine the value for yourself.

 Manually assisted snapshot detection

 Or, more simply put, you have to do all the work.
-You cannot just read it off the screen in real-time like you can on a Sync-One2.
+You cannot just read it off the screen in real time like you can on Sync-One2.

-To use the Apps, you need to film a video of the system under test, stop and manually align the video to the flash and lock it, then scrub the audio along to align it to the video frame showing the flash.
-Once you've done that, you have obtained a single approximate measurement, which isn't an accurate view of the system, just the one reading.
-To get a precise picture of the performance of a system, you need to take many readings and then calculate the statistics.
+To use the Apps, you must film a video of the system under test.
+Stop and manually align the video to the flash, then lock the video element and scrub the audio along to align it to the video frame showing the flash.
+Once you’ve done that, you have obtained a single approximate measurement.
+This isn’t an accurate view of the system, just the one reading.
+To get a precise picture of the performance of a system, you need to repeat this for more readings.
+Then, calculate the statistics yourself.

 Summary

-To check your system's audio/video synchronization, make sure to check with either PCM or AAC files depending on the audio format you use primarily on the system to calibrate.
+To check your system’s audio/video synchronisation, make sure to check with either PCM or AAC files depending on the audio format you use primarily on the system to calibrate.

 You can read more about this delay caused by AAC encodings here: https://developer.apple.com/library/archive/documentation/QuickTime/QTFF/QTFFAppenG/QTFFAppenG.html